grishmasingh/instagram-bot-scraper/README.md

 -Directs us to a specific account - in our case Neymarjr.

--scrapes his data : followers, likes, posts into an excel file sheet.
+-Scrapes his data : followers, likes, posts into an excel file sheet.

 This bot is powerful and can be scaled to even do other functions such as Auto-liking pictures with specific hashtags; sending automated messages with every new follower, etc.